-The UN study shows climate change is advancing on land, sea, and the atmosphere.
+The UN study shows climate change is advancing on land, sea, and in the atmosphere.
 This report is from the World Meteorological Organization (WMO) Statement on the State of the Global Climate in 2019, led by the UN Weather Agency and contains data from an extensive network of partners, the UN article reads.

 Physical signs of climate change.